benhoyt/juju-docs/sdk/pebble.md

 Just before delaying, a small random time jitter of 0-10% of the delay is added (the current delay is not updated).
 For example, if the current delay value is 2 seconds, the actual delay will be between 2.0 and 2.2 seconds.

-A charm can find the total number of times Pebble has restarted a service using the `restarts` field in the [`ServiceInfo`](https://ops.readthedocs.io/en/latest/#ops.pebble.ServiceInfo) object returned by the [`Container.get_service`](https://ops.readthedocs.io/en/latest/#ops.model.Container.get_service) method.

 <h2 id="heading--health-checks">Health checks</h2>